petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 1. Open the React app running at <http://localhost:3000>, then click *Password Flow* at the top of the page.

-1. Input `http://localhost:8080/o/oauth2/token` for the Liferay token URL.
+1. Enter `http://localhost:8080/o/oauth2/token` for the Liferay token URL.

-1. Input the client ID and client secret from your clipboard.
+1. Paste the client ID and client secret from your clipboard.

-1. Input your username and password (e.g. *test@liferay.com:learn*).
+1. Enter your username and password (e.g. *test@liferay.com:learn*).

 1. Click *Get Token*.
-Note the authorization token that can be used to make future REST API calls is displayed.
+Note the authorization token that can be used to make future REST API calls appears.

-1. Input `http://localhost:8080/o/headless-admin-user/v1.0/user-accounts` for the Liferay get user URL.
+1. Enter `http://localhost:8080/o/headless-admin-user/v1.0/user-accounts` for the Liferay get user URL.
 Click *Get Users*.
 The React app makes a REST API call to Liferay using token-based authentication and returns a list of Liferay users.

 ## Examine the Code

-The React app is made up of different parts.
-The `components` folder defines the UI elements and logic for handling the events fired by clicking buttons.
+The React app's `components` folder defines the UI elements and logic for handling the events fired by clicking buttons.
 For example, the `Authorize.js` file redirects to the authorization page, `Token.js` fetches the access token, and `Users.js` fetches the list of users.
-Each authorization flow uses some or all of these components
+Each authorization flow uses some or all of these components.

 The API request to get an authorization token and the request to get users is defined in the `Requests.js` file in the `utils` folder.